 If you keep most of your music in OneDrive or on your Windows computer and don’t do too much except play it, then Groove Music is worth trying out.

-VLC is better known as a universal video player that can handle your video content no matter where you get it from.
-The free player has compatibility with several types of audio files, including FLAC, ALAC, WMA, and all common formats, plus a number of uncommon ones, which makes it a great option to play your saved music.
+VLC is well-known as a universal video player that can handle your video content no matter where you get it from.
+The free player has compatibility with several different types of audio files, including FLAC, ALAC, WMA, and all common formats, plus a number of uncommon ones, which makes it a convenient option to play your saved music.

-While VLC can handle anything, it’s not really designed to automatically organize and display your audio files.
-This option works best if you already have a well-curated music library and just need a dependable player to handle it.
+While VLC can handle anything, it isn’t typically there to automatically organize and display your audio files.
+VLC is definitely a great option for those who already have a well-curated music library and just need a dependable player to handle it.
 In many cases, people already have VLC downloaded and can start using it for music.

-Spotify Free is undoubtedly impressive, but Spotify Premium ditches the distracting ads and allows you to download your favorite tracks for offline playback.
-This is great for laptops and situations when you don’t have internet access.
+If you opt to upgrade to Spotify Premium, you’ll be able to kiss those annoying ads goodbye.
+With the upgraded service users also have the option to download tracks and listen to them on the go, using Spotify Premium’s offline library feature.
+This works wonders for laptops and situations when internet access isn’t available.
 Spotify is compatible with both Mac computers and Windows PCs along with Android phones, iPhones, and tablets from both operating systems.

-Thanks to Spotify’s unmatched music library, the service is compelling for fans of any genre.
-Whether you have a vast music collection or just don’t like to stream your music, Spotify and other music players have you covered.
-You can check our guide to the best portable MP3 players for some more mobile options, too.
+With Spotify’s unmatched music library, this service is a fantastic option for fans of any genre.
+If you’re someone with a massive music collection or just don’t like to stream your music, Spotify and other music players have you covered.
+You can check our guide to the best portable MP3 players for some additional mobile music options.

 - The best iTunes alternatives for Mac